dictadata/storage-tracts/docs/data_sync.md

 ## By Timestamp or Sequential Identity

-If the data schema has a field(s) that is sequential then that field can be used to retreive new data from the source node.
+If the data schema has a field(s) that is sequential then that field can be used to retrieve new data from the source node.

 - Select the maximum value for the field from the destination schema.
 - Retrieve all data from the source schema where the field is greater than the destination's maximum value.